samaandrea10/mortgag-dashboard/README.md

 # Academic Contribution

-NOVA Mortgage Intelligence demonstrates the complete lifecycle of a contemporary Machine Learning application within the financial services domain.
+NOVA Mortgage Intelligence demonstrates a complete Data Science and Machine Learning workflow in the mortgage domain.

-The project integrates data preprocessing, statistical analysis, supervised learning, predictive modeling, feature engineering, model comparison, 5-Fold Cross Validation, Hyperparameter Tuning using RandomizedSearchCV, model evaluation, Feature Importance, fairness assessment, External Validation, interactive visualization, cloud deployment, performance monitoring, verified feedback collection, and automated reporting into a unified decision-support platform.

-The implementation emphasizes methodological rigor, reproducibility, transparency, usability, and responsible deployment while reflecting software engineering and Data Science practices commonly adopted in real-world analytical systems.
+The project integrates:

+- Data Understanding
+- Data Cleaning
+- Data Preprocessing
+- Exploratory Data Analysis
+- Feature Preparation
+- Supervised Machine Learning
+- Logistic Regression
+- Random Forest
+- Model Comparison
+- 5-Fold Cross Validation
+- Hyperparameter Tuning using RandomizedSearchCV
+- Model Evaluation
+- Feature Importance
+- Preliminary Fairness Analysis
+- External Validation
+- Interactive Visualization
+- Streamlit Deployment
+- Cloud Deployment
+- Performance Monitoring
+- Verified Outcome Feedback
+- Automated PDF Reporting

+The project demonstrates the transition from raw mortgage data and analytical experimentation to a deployed and interactive Machine Learning decision-support application.

 ---

+# Limitations

+Although the final model achieved strong predictive performance, several limitations should be considered.

+- The model was developed using historical HMDA data.
+- Changes in economic conditions, lending policies, borrower characteristics, or market behavior may affect future performance.
+- The analysis is limited to the variables available in HMDA and the features selected for the project.
+- Predictive relationships do not establish causal relationships.
+- Feature Importance does not prove that a feature causes approval or denial.
+- Differences observed between demographic groups do not automatically prove discrimination.
+- Preliminary fairness analysis does not prove that the model is completely fair.
+- External Validation using another reporting year does not guarantee identical performance in every future population or financial institution.
+- NOVA is an academic decision-support platform and should not replace professional lending assessment.

+---

 # Future Improvements

-Potential future enhancements include:
+Potential future improvements include:

-- Advanced Explainable Artificial Intelligence using SHAP
+- Advanced Explainable AI using SHAP
+- XGBoost model comparison
-- XGBoost and LightGBM model comparison
+- LightGBM model comparison
+- CatBoost evaluation
 - Extended Hyperparameter Optimization
 - Continuous model monitoring
-- Data and concept drift detection
+- Data Drift detection
+- Concept Drift detection
-- Controlled retraining using verified user feedback
+- Controlled retraining using verified feedback
-- Advanced bias detection and mitigation techniques
+- Advanced bias detection
+- Bias-mitigation techniques
+- Model versioning
-- Model versioning and automated validation before deployment
+- Automated validation before deployment
 - Docker-based cloud deployment
-- Integration with secure financial information systems
+- Integration with secure and updated financial data sources

+---

+# Conclusion

+NOVA Mortgage Intelligence demonstrates an end-to-end approach to mortgage approval prediction using Machine Learning.

+The project began with HMDA data understanding and preprocessing, progressed through model development, comparison, validation, and optimization, and concluded with the deployment of the selected Tuned Random Forest pipeline in an interactive Streamlit application.

+The project demonstrates that strong predictive performance alone is not sufficient for evaluating a Machine Learning system.
+Model stability, minority-class performance, interpretation, preprocessing consistency, fairness considerations, validation, usability, and deployment are also important components of an end-to-end Data Science solution.

+NOVA therefore represents not only a trained predictive model, but the integration of Data Science, Machine Learning, model evaluation, and application development into a unified decision-support platform.

 ---